Home » Posts tagged 'Technology' (Page 3)

 The Use of AI

-Artificial Intelligence or AI is becoming more well-known throughout the world.
-AI helps us in our daily lives with what we don’t even realize.
-It helps us filter out our spam emails and has reply suggestions for the email also AI is used in Google Maps to provide real-time traffic data.
-With having AI be a part of everyone’s lives it is now feeding into the education community.
-To be successful in school and in life, all K–12 students need a foundational understanding of what AI is, how it works, and how it impacts society.
+Artificial Intelligence, or AI, is becoming more well-known throughout the world.
+AI helps us with what we don’t even realize daily.
+It helps us filter out our spam emails and has suggestions for replying to them.
+Also, AI is used in Google Maps to provide real-time traffic data.
+With AI being a part of everyone’s lives it is now feeding into the education community.
+To succeed in school and life, all K–12 students need a foundational understanding of what AI is, how it works, and how it impacts society.
 AI education is important across all subject areas, not just computer science classes.

 AI4K12